eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

         ifconfig ${interface}

 This will display the configuration of the adapter, and among the parameters the ``txqueuelen``.
-This parameter can be a value between a 1000 and 20000.
+This parameter can be a value between 1000 and 20000.

 .. important::